Original epicenters' coronavirus tolls plunge; world deaths near 250,000

 "For this reason, we have recently launched the Access to COVID-19 Tools Accelerator, a global cooperation platform to accelerate and scale-up research, development, access and equitable distribution of the vaccine and other life-saving therapeutics and diagnostics treatments," a news release said.
 "We are determined."

-Italy, which at one time was an epicenter of the virus, now is second behind the United States, gaining 474 deaths Saturday after 269 more Friday and a high of 919 on March 27.
+Italy, which at one time was an epicenter of the virus, now is second behind the United States, dropping below 200 deaths for the first time since 175 on March 14 after gaining 474 deaths Saturday and 269 more Friday.
+The high was 919 on March 27.

 Italy, which has had Europe's longest lockdown since March, will enter phase two of its plan to reopen on Monday.
 Italians will now be able to travel within regions to visit relatives but schools, salons, gyms and many other commercial activities will stay closed.
 Cafes and restaurants will offer takeaways only; and all travel between regions will be banned except for work, health or emergency situations.

-France reported 166 deaths Saturday after 218 Friday for fifth place and a high of 1,438 on April 15.

-Three other European nations in the top 10 reported a double-digit increase in deaths.
-No. 5 Belgium added 62 more for a total of 7,765, No. 6 Germany announced 76 more for a total 6,812 and No. 7 Netherlands had 94 more to total 4,987.
+On Sunday, Britain reported 315 deaths -- more than half the 621 figure the day before and the lowest since 214 on March 28.
+Friday was even higher with 739 more deaths and the record was 1,172 on April 21.

-The situation is much different in Britain with 621 more deaths -- second in the world -- though it is down from 739 Friday and a high of 1,172 last week.
-Britain is third in the world in total deaths at 28,131.
+Britain is third in the world in total deaths at 28,446.
 Originally only hospital deaths were reported until last week when 4,419 deaths in care homes were included.

 Prime Minister Boris Johnson said "contingency plans" were made for his death while he was hospitalized with coronavirus.
 He said it was "50-50" whether he would be put on a ventilator.